flamin-goes/CRISIS-MANAGEMENT-GUIDE/README.md

 ``Frequency and Retention of Backups``
 This file discusses the factors affecting backup frequency and different regulations affecting backup retention, along with an example.

+``Free Tools``
+This file discusses about some great _FREE_ tools other than the ones we already know.

 ``Post Incident Review``
 This file discusses the processes that take place after the incident has been handled.